Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

 A connection from the pool will automatically be returned to the pool when it is no longer required.
-An exception to this is when a query has been executed that returns a result set, se the section below on retrieving results for more details.
+An exception to this is when a query has been executed that returns a result set, see the section below on retrieving results for more details.

 ## Preparing Statements